User interview analysis – turning raw data into insights effectively

 After you have tagged the first few interviews together as a team and built a common understanding, you may want to split up and do the remaining tagging in smaller groups or individually to progress more quickly.

-The analogue alternative to tagging data is to use post-its.
+The analogous alternative to tagging data is to use post-its.
 For that, write one response per post-it and place similar responses closely together on the wall.
-Make sure to note the participant’s name or a short sign to have a link to the raw data and be able to get the context again.
+Make sure to note the participant’s name or a short sign to provide a link to the raw data and context.
 Colors are great for segmentation, e.g. to indicate a certain user group.
-In the image below we used yellow for in-house researchers, pink for freelancers and blue for researchers in agencies.
+In the image below, we used yellow for in-house researchers, pink for freelancers, and blue for researchers in agencies.

 Look for cross-participant connections and cluster related evidence